A general framework for penalized mixed-effects multitask learning with applications on DNA methylation surrogate biomarkers creation: Introduction

 \section{Introduction}

-DNA methylation (DNAm) is an epigenetic process that regulates gene expression, typically occurring in cytosine within CpG sites (CpGs) in the DNA sequence \citep{Singal1999}.
-The development of surrogate scores based on blood DNA methylation has received thriving attention in recent years: impressive epidemiological evidence has been established between DNAm and long-term exposure to lifestyle and environmental risk factors \citep{Zhong2016, Guida2015, Fiorito2018}.
+DNA methylation (DNAm) is an epigenetic process that regulates gene expression, typically occurring in cytosine within CpG sites (CpGs) in the DNA sequence \citep{Singal1999}. \re{DNAm regulates gene expression in different manners.
+Specifically, high DNAm has been observed in bodies of highly transcribed genes, whereas DNAm in gene promoters and first introns typically have an inverse correlation with gene expression \citep{Anastasiadi2018,Rauluseviciute2020}.
+Also, recent studies suggest that the relationship between genetic variation, DNAm and gene expression is complex and tissue-specific, highlighting that DNAm in non-CpG island regions regulates the transcription of distal genes \citep{VanEijk2012}.
+Advanced technology allows measuring whole-genome DNAm for many samples at the same time.
+The most common ways for DNAm measurements consist of whole-genome bisulphite sequencing and DNAm microarray.
+The first commercial high-density microarray measuring genome-wide methylation was the HumanMethylation27 (27K CpGs) released by Illumina in 2009, followed by the HumanMethylation450 (450K CpGs), and more recently, by the IlluminaMethylation850 \citep[850K CpGs,][]{Campagna2021}.
+Since then, a tremendous amount of associations between DNAm at individual CpG sites and different exposures, traits, and diseases have been identified in the so-called epigenome-wide association studies \citep[EWAS,][]{Battram2021}}.
+Concurrently, the development of surrogate scores based on blood DNA methylation has also received thriving attention in recent years: impressive epidemiological evidence has been established between DNAm and individual history of exposure to lifestyle and environmental risk factors \citep{Zhong2016, Guida2015, Fiorito2018}.
 To this extent, multi-CpG DNAm biomarkers have been devised to predict patient-specific state of health indicators; and relevant examples include epigenetic clocks to measure ``biological age'' \citep{Lu2019}, smoking habits \citep{Guida2015} and proxies for inflammatory proteins \citep{Stevenson2020}.
 Remarkably, DNAm based scores have been demonstrated to outperform surveyed exposure measurements when predicting diseases \citep{Zhang2016, Conole2020}.
 A possible explanation for this somewhat counter-intuitive behavior being that DNA methylation intrinsically accounts for biases in self-reported exposure (e.g., underestimation of smoked cigarettes) as well as individual responses to risk factors (e.g., the same amount of tobacco may produce different effects in dissimilar patients).